Ingan121/FSUntether/README.md

                     by Ingan121
 ```
 *__Fucking Simple Untethered code execution PoC for iOS 15, 16, and 17__*
+* Patched in iOS 17.0 Developer Beta 3.
+See below for more details.
 # Compatibility is not guaranteed, USE AT YOUR OWN RISK!
+## The Patch
+* Since iOS 17.0DB3, `TestFlightServiceExtension` will not run at all if the TestFlight app is not a legitimate Apple-signed app.
+* Also, even with the legit TestFlight app, `TestFlightServiceExtension` will not run before the first unlock.
+* Legitimate `TestFlightServiceExtension` still autostarts after the first unlock or after the app install, though.
+* Installing a dev-signed ipa with the `com.apple.TestFlight` bundle ID is still allowed.

 ## Building
 1. Get decrypted TestFlight ipa
 2. Rename it to TestFlight.ipa and place it in the same directory as `build.sh`